benseleb/tinkertrap/documentation/development.md

-# TinkerTrap
-open source camera trap repository
+# Motivation and Device Development

 - [1.
 Off-The-Shelf Commercial Camera Traps](#1-off-the-shelf-commercial-camera-traps)
   - [1.1.
 Description and Use](#11-description-and-use)